 Hamaika: September 2012.
 An urban fantasy, of sorts, with gratuitous zombie jokes and now seemingly obligatory discussions about food.
-An e-book only title, of course.*
+An e-book only title, now out-of-print, just because.*

 The Nurse’s Dirty Secret: January 2011.
 Either a deconstruction or parody of erotica.
 Or actual, albeit horrible, erotica.
 Depends on who you asked.
 Written because someone bet me I wouldn’t.
 Everybody lost.
 There’s also a reading-group guide.
 (No, really.)
 A free e-book available for download in a couple of places, in a couple of formats.
 The PDF version is perhaps the most readable.